City of Donaldsonville

 Anchorage, Alaska

-This AHFC-Owned Market Rate waitlist is for 2-bedroom units at Alpine Terrace, available to households with income at or below 80% of the area median income; no rental assistance is attached, and duplicate applications will be withdrawn.
+This waitlist is for 2-bedroom units at Alpine Terrace with no rental assistance attached; eligibility requires household income at or below 80% of the area median income, and only one application per family is permitted.

 Anchorage, Alaska

-This waiting list is for 2-bedroom units.
-Eligibility requires household income at or below 80% of the area median income.
-Only one application per family is permitted; duplicate applications will be withdrawn.
+This waitlist is for 2-bedroom units at Alpine Terrace with no rental assistance attached.
+Eligibility requires household income at or below 80% of the area median income; only one application per family is permitted.

 Every waiting list on Section 8 Waitlist is tagged with a program type.
 Here’s what those labels actually mean in plain English, and why the distinction matters when you’re applying.